Force over Distance: Chapter 50

 And now, he was doing it for a third time, and he—he just didn’t want Young to see.

-Young could feel the wordless sentiment coming across the link, the panicky need to conceal how badly he’d been hurt.
+Young could feel the wordless sentiment coming across the link, the panicky instinct to conceal how badly he’d been hurt.
 How deep the damage ran.

 “Oh genius,” Young breathed, already in direct contact with the starfire glow of Rush’s endless energy.
 “It’s okay.”